SQream/sqream_docs/feature_guides/delete_guide.rst

 General Notes
 ----------------
+This section describes the general notes applicable when deleting rows:

-* :ref:`alter_table` and other DDL operations are blocked on tables that require clean-up.
+* The :ref:`alter_table` command and other DDL operations are blocked on tables that require clean-up.
+If the estimated clean-up time exceeds the permitted threshold, an error message is displayed describing how to override the threshold limitation.
 For more information, see :ref:`concurrency_and_locks`.
-If the estimated cleanup time exceeds the permitted threshold, an error message is displayed describing how to override the threshold limitation.

    ::